We are almost two years in the US (time goes by so fast!!), I have decided to write post about the things I hate and love in the US.

 1. The Coffee

+In Israel everyone looks up at America as if it was “America”.
+Lol, I made myself laugh.
 As if in America everything is the best, the greatest.
 I’ve heard so much about Starbucks.
 “Just wait you would love it!
 You gonna gain weight just from Starbucks pastries!”

 Well guys, any coffee you will drink in Israel will be much better than any coffee here.
 The coffee here is basically tasteless.
 After two years here I still cannot drink it.